 You will have an opportunity to review the written material before it is put

 into production.
 Changes should be made at this point.

 When preparing copy, please do not attempt to duplicate how the final printed publication will look.
 Don't uppercase letters or underline words to call attention to certain text.
-Our editors and graphic designers will highlight important elements.
-If you have a particular format in mind, bring in a previously printed publication as a sample, if possible.
+Our editors and designers will highlight important elements.
+If you have a particular format in mind, bring in a printed publication as a sample, if possible.

-Be sure to spell check and verify that days and dates match and are correct.
+Be sure to proofread and verify that days and dates match and are correct.
 Have others read the material and make necessary revisions.
 Keep in mind that a word processing software's spelling checker may not catch every error, such as missing words, unclear sentences, misspelled names, and word choice (their, they're, there), so proofread your material carefully before submission.

 If you are revising an existing publication and keeping much of it intact,

 If space does not allow you to write your corrections directly on the old publication, use the letters A, B, C, etc., to label consecutively the places on the publication where replacement material or new copy should be inserted.
 On a separate page, write the new copy and refer to A, B, C, etc., so we'll know where to insert the new information.
 Provide that content in a Word file.

 Do not provide an entirely new typed copy or computer file of your content.
 If we have your publication on file, the designer may have your old text and format on file, and can make corrections more quickly and accurately.
 If the designer has your text on file and you submit a completely new manuscript with no indication of what has been changed, you lose the benefit of having the previously typeset version available, which saves time.

 The designers cannot be expected to "clean up" a hand-drawn illustration to use on a publication.
 Illustration recreation is very timely, and we produce more than 1,000 publications annually.
 Our designers will generate creative and effective original and computer-enhanced artwork for your publication.